 The scope of a rule-based chatbot is limited to data collection, pushing the data to your CRM or internal server, answering simple scripted questions, performing simple tasks like booking an appointment, and connecting website visitors or customers to a live agent.
 So if that’s your requirement, a rule-based chatbot is what you need.
 Keep in mind that they can’t answer questions that aren’t already in the flow, nor can they answer customer queries phrased differently than what has been defined on the backend.

 AI chatbots, on the other hand, can understand customer queries and respond to them using your internal knowledge base.
 There are two main benefits to using AI chatbots.
 One, conversations with an AI chatbot feel more human-like and natural.
 The second important benefit is that, because users often phrase their questions in many different ways, AI chatbots can understand and respond to multiple versions of a single question.
-So if you’re serving a huge customer base and need a chatbot that understands that “Which cell phone plan would be best for me?”, “I need help choosing the right mobile plan”, and “Which is your most popular phone plan?” are all the same question, an AI chatbot is your best bet.
+So if you’re serving a huge customer base and need a chatbot that understands that “Which cell phone plan would be best for me?”, “I need help choosing the right mobile plan”, and “Which is your most popular phone plan?” are all the same question, a conversational AI chatbot is your best bet.

 But if you serve a large, diverse population and need a chatbot that can perform actions like pushing customer data to your CRM or helping prospects book a demo, you’ll need a guided chatbot that also doubles up as an AI chatbot; in short, a truly hybrid chatbot.
 We’ve made that possible with Autopilot!